Pseudospin-Triplet Pairing in Iron-Chalcogenide Superconductors

+{\bf Data availability}\\ The datasets generated during this study are available from the corresponding author upon reasonable request.

+{\bf Code availability}\\ The custom codes generated during this study are available from the corresponding author upon reasonable request.

-We thank J.~Yu, X.~X. Wu, C.-X.~Liu and A.~Kreisel for helpful discussions.
+{\bf Acknowledgments}\\ We thank J.~Yu, X.~X. Wu, C.-X.~Liu, D.-C.~Lu, and A.~Kreisel for helpful discussions.
 We especially acknowledge J.~Yu's careful reading of the manuscript.
 L.-H.~Hu acknowledges the support of a DOE grant (DESC0019064) and the Office of Naval Research (Grant No. N00014-18-1-2793).
 D.-H.~Xu was supported by the NSFC (under Grant Nos.
 12074108 and 12147102).
 F.-C.~Zhang is partially supported by NSFC grant No.~11920101005 and No.~11674278, and by the Priority Program of Chinese Academy of Sciences, grant No. XDB28000000.
+F.-C.~Zhang was partially supported by Chinese Academy of Sciences under contract No. JZHKYPT-2021-08.

+{\bf Author contributions}\\ L.-H. H and F.-C. Z. supervised the project.
+M. Z. performed numerical calculations with the help of L.-H. H. All authors contributed to analyzing the data and writing the manuscript.